tableau/webdataconnector/docs3/wdc_create_custom_auth_connector.md

    ```
    taco build
    ```
-   This command clears any previous or existing build caches, then installs the dependencies, then builds the frontend code and the backend code (handlers), then copies the connector.json file (the configuration file).
+   This command clears any earlier or existing build caches.
+Then the command installs the dependencies and builds both the front-end code and the back-end code (handlers).
+Finally, the command copies the `connector.json` file (the configuration file) to your directory.

 ## Step 2: Configure your connector's properties

-In your new basic authentication connector directory, find and open the `connector.json` file.
+In your new custom authentication connector directory, find and open the `connector.json` file.
 ```json
 {
   "name": "custom-auth-sample",